vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-management.md

 ### Package Repository Discovery

 The `tanzu` CLI is able to list all package repositories known to the cluster.
-This is essentially a list of all `PackageRespository` objects.
+This is essentially a list of all `PackageRepository` objects.
 The CLI interaction would look as follows.

 ```sh